gvwilson/thirdbit/src/fiction/cloudherd/index.md

 They were lucky that the rain had made everything so wet, that there had been so little of the autumn moss left to burn, that Noxy and Aft had spotted the fire so quickly.
+And yes,
-And yes, they were lucky the soldiers had been there to pass buckets.
+they were lucky the soldiers had been there to pass buckets.

-They'd have to pull down what was left of the storehouse, but none of the buildings around it had been taken.
+But they would have to pull down what was left of the storehouse.
 "We'll help with that,"
 Sergeant Dorbu told Indy.
 She had invited him and Aft for chai, but Aft had said he wanted to dry off and make sure Rind was all right.

-"Not in that order,"
+"Thanks,"
-he had added gruffly before holding out his hand.
+he had said gruffly before holding out his hand.
 Dorbu had clasped it and given it a single firm shake.

 "Thank you,"